Qing invasion of Joseon: War

 Hong Taiji set up a platform in Samjeondo in the upper reach of the Han River.
-Injo of Joseon kneeled thrice and bowed nine times, as was customary with the other subjects of the Qing court.
+Injo of Joseon knelt three times and bowed nine times, as was customary with the other subjects of the Qing court.
 Then he was called to eat with the others, sitting the closest to the left of Hong Taiji, higher than even the Hošo-i Cin Wang.
 A monument in honor of the so-called excellent virtues of the Manchu Emperor was erected at Samjeondo, where the ceremony of submission had been conducted.
 In accordance with the terms of surrender, Joseon sent troops to attack Ka Island at the mouth of the Yalu River.

 Ming officer Shen Shikui was well ensconced in Ka Island's fortifications and hammered his attackers with heavy cannon for over a month.
 In the end, Ming and Joseon defectors including Kong Youde landed 70 boats on the eastern side of the island and drew out his garrison in that direction.
 On the next morning, however, he found that the Qing—"who seem to have flown"—had landed to his rear in the northwest corner of the island in the middle of the night.
 Shen refused to surrender, but was overrun and beheaded by Ajige.
 Official reports put the casualties as at least 10,000, with few survivors.
 The Ming general Yang Sichang then withdrew the remaining Ming forces in Korea to Denglai in northern Shandong.